Skip to content

 ⚠️ Signing the contract and closing documents:

-For the purchase contract and closing documents, the account owner must sign “Read & Approved” on each page that requires a signature or initial.
-Afterward, STRATA will sign in its capacity as the custodian of the retirement account.
+For the purchase contract and closing documents, the account owner will sign to acknowledge they have read and approved the documents.
+STRATA will then execute the documents, where applicable, in its capacity as custodian of the retirement account.

 Step 4: Investment direction